 Efforts to test in the U.S. were delayed by errors in U.S. testing kit development, among other issues.

-Second, as we have seen in other countries, health officials say outbreaks can become so widespread that it is important to conserve testing resources for health care workers on the frontlines and those who are severely ill so we can be sure to know who is at risk for infecting others.
+Health officials say outbreaks can become so widespread that it is important to conserve testing resources for health care workers on the frontlines and those who are severely ill so we can be sure to know who is at risk for infecting others.
 In areas that have significant outbreaks, federal authorities say testing should be reserved for health care workers and hospital patients.

 The Hawaii Department of Health has directed anyone who is feeling ill to stay home to recover and self-isolate, with the intent to prevent those people from spreading the disease.
 Those who are healthy or have mild symptoms are expected to recover at home in isolation.
 The more people who frequent testing areas, the more chance it could be transmitted.
 What health officials do not want is someone who has mild symptoms, thinking it’s COVID-19 but it’s actually just the flu, to expose themselves: just the act of going to a testing site could put them at a higher risk for actually contracting COVID-19.